Derydoca/derydocaengine/README.md

 ## Third Party Libraries

-*  GLEW - For exposing OpenGL functions
+*  GLEW (2.1.0) - For exposing OpenGL functions
-*  SDL2 - For window management
+*  SDL2 (2.0.7) - For window management
+*  ASSIMP (3.1.1) - For importing 3D art assets
-*  GLM - For all the complex math made to make games
+*  GLM (0.9.8.5) - For all the complex math made to make games
 *  SOIL - For image loading
-*  yaml-cpp - For configuration files and serialized levels
+*  yaml-cpp (0.6.0) - For configuration files and serialized objects

 ## Acknowledgements